archersama/archersama/README.md

 - ✨ Welcome to join us！Now, we need school graduates and interns.
 Resume can be sent to me directly.

      Requirements:1.
 Graduated from Top School OR 2.
 At least one computer top conference paper published
 - 👀 I’m interested in information retrieval and nature language processing.
-Recently, I focus on LLM for recommendation.
+Recently, I focus on LLM for recommendation and RAG.
 - 📫 How to reach me  xiangyangli@pku.edu.cn

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=archersama&show_icons=true&include_all_commits=true&theme=buefy&hide_border=true)](https://github.com/archersama/github-readme-stats)